 WHEN DO YOU NEED DIGITAL FORENSICS AND HOW CAN IT HELP?

 Digital forensics is often used to determine how a data breach occurred or to recover deleted data, though there are many other reasons why digital forensics might be employed.
 Our cases generally start with a telephone conversation with a prospective client to see what the client is looking for or what they are trying to prove.
 In virtually every case, the potential client has questions and so do we.
 In the majority of cases, we are looking for deleted data.
-Forensic images (exact copies) of the phones/computers/tablets involved are then created.
+Forensic images (exact copies) of the phones/computers/tablets/devices involved are then created.
 This preserves the systems and all of the data from being overwritten intentionally or by normal system processes.

 The creation of an image also allows us to create backups – we do our analysis on these backups – not on the originals.
 This is important because it can help to protect you from spoliation claims if the opposing counsel requests access to the evidence for their own expert to perform an investigation.
 We then use specialized software and techniques to begin our analysis.
 This is where the training and skill of our forensic investigators becomes invaluable.
-They will sort through the massive amount of information that can be contained on devices to find and interpret the information that will be the most useful and important for your situation.
+They will sort through the massive amount of information that can be contained on devices to find and interpret the information that will be the most relevant and important for your situation.

 WHAT KINDS OF CASES REQUIRE DIGITAL FORENSICS?